Sacred Heart Shuts Down Bucknell 16-0

 On Bucknell's second possession of the second half, the Pioneers came up with a huge fourth down stop when the Bison opted to go for it on fourth and two from the Sacred Heart 30-yard line.
 Connor Candito (Shrewsbury, MA) and Connor Caveney (Fitchburg, MA) were in on the stop for Sacred Heart.

 Following a Candito interception, Spence iced the game away with a 25-yard touchdown run with 2:02 left in the game.
-Roussel made his final interception on Bucknell's final drive of the game to lead to Sacred Heart kneeling the game away.
+Roussel made his final interception on Bucknell's final drive of the game, leading to SHU kneeling the game away.

-Sacred Heart opens up Northeast Conference play next weekend as the play host to the Wagner Seahawks on Campus field at 1:00 pm.
+Sacred Heart opens up Northeast Conference play next weekend as they play host to the Wagner Seahawks on Campus field at 1:00 pm.

 Notes: Sacred Heart is now 2-0 against the Patriot League this season and 3-4 all-time.
 The 2008 Pioneer team that started with six straight victories.
 Freshman punter Alec Finney punted 11 times.